openmoh/openmohaa/README.md

 OpenMoHAA is still under development.
 The single-player campaign is not yet functional due to AI not being fully implemented, and due to the script engine having a few issues.
 But the `training` map can be played from start to end.
 The current focus is on multiplayer.

+## Intro

+The main goal of OpenMoHAA is to ensure the future and continuity of **Medal of Honor: Allied Assault**.
+It has always been a dream in the community to provide patches and security fixes for the game.
+Thanks to the ioquake3 project, F.A.K.K SDK and other quality tools, OpenMoHAA has already reached more than half of its goal: to create an open-source version of MoH:AA (version 2.40) that is fully compatible with the original game (in terms of protocol, assets, and scripts).

 ## Running

 Backup existing mohaa files, **cgamex86.dll** and **gamex86.dll** (set their extension to **.bak**)